DiveIntoAndroid2013/MyAvangard/README.md

 MyAvangard
 ==========

-Demo application for funs of Avangard Omsk hockey team
+Demo application for fans of Avangard Omsk hockey team